 - One of the first major cards with such a credit was The Platinum Card® from American Express, which offers a $200 annual airline fee credit.
 However, you have to nominate a specific airline for this benefit, and it’s only technically valid on fees, and not on airfare itself

-- Then the Citi Prestige® Card introduced a $250 annual airline credit.
-This doesn’t require registration, and any purchase coded by an airline qualifies for this card.
-It’s basically good as cash to most cardmembers
+- Then the Citi Prestige® Card introduced a $250 annual travel credit.
+This doesn’t require registration, and any purchase coded as travel should qualify.

 - Now Chase is outdoing both American Express and Citi, both in terms of the amount and usefulness of the credit.
 They’ll be offering a $300 annual travel credit on the Chase Sapphire Reserve®.
 This will be valid on anything coded as a travel purchase, and registration won’t be required

 Presumably there are many cardmembers who don’t use the Amex Platinum Card’s $200 airline fee credit, though I imagine a vast majority of cardmembers use the benefit on the Citi Prestige Card.
 There should be even more people using the benefit on the Sapphire Reserve Card, since all travel is covered.

 So, why the big credits and $450 annual fees?